Ketul3012/learn-pro/README.md

 ## Network

-1. VPC - hide dynamo db behind private network, EBS able to talk to database
+1. AWS API Gateway – Secure and route API requests to lambdas

 ## General

 1. AWS Secrets manager - used to store database credentials, API key for backend
-2. AWS SNS - used to send email
+2. AWS SES - used to send email